Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 Still being one of the most important festivals in Greece, Ohio Day is a pride day for Greece in memory of their Greek Prime Minister and Former Military General, Ioannis Metaxas.

-On 28th October, you’ll witness a hoard of military parades, along with Greek flags, celebrating this important day with everyone, from children to old people.
+On 28th October, you’ll witness a hoard of military parades and Greek flags celebrating this important day with everyone, from children to old people.

-During World War II, the Prime Minister of Italy, Benito Mussolini asked Greece to surrender to the Italian Government or else they’ll seize the country and threatened Greece with a War warning.
+During World War II, the Prime Minister of Italy, Benito Mussolini, asked Greece to surrender to the Italian Government or else they would seize the country and threaten Greece with a War warning.

-Consequently, as a response, the Greek Prime Minister declined the proposal with a simple, “No’ or “Ohi’ in Greek.
-So, the result leads to the War between Italy and Greece.
+Consequently, as a response, the Greek Prime Minister declined the proposal with a simple “No’ or “Ohi’ in Greek.
+So, the result led to the War between Italy and Greece.

-When the Italians attacked the border of Greece in Albania. the Greeks fought like heroes, surrendering their lives on the line and surviving Mussolini’s harsh attacks.
+When the Italians attacked the Greek border in Albania, The Greeks fought like heroes, surrendering their lives on the line and surviving Mussolini’s harsh attacks.

 Later on, Greece sought help from Hitler and German troupes and finally won over the Italians by embarrassing Mussolini on his words.
-This proud moment of joy that began of joy and victory, began with that strong decision made by the Greek Prime Minister.
+This proud moment of joy and victory began with that strong decision made by the Greek prime minister.

-No wonder, this incredible holiday with such a deep backstory has this much impact on the Greeks.
-You’ll witness the parades marching by shouting ‘Ohi’ throughout the journey along the Greece country.
+No wonder this incredible holiday with such a deep backstory greatly impacted the Greeks.
+You’ll witness the parades marching and shouting ‘Ohi’ throughout the journey along the Greek country.

-It may not among the most popular cultural festivals in Greece, but it is still really important since it showcases the bravery and economic side of Greece, during war times.
+It may not be among the most popular cultural festivals in Greece, but it is still really important since it showcases the bravery and economic side of Greece during war times.

 1.7 Labor Day